Historic term begins in Michigan as Whitmer, others sworn in

 History was also made Sunday on the state’s Supreme Court as Kyra Harris Bolden was sworn in as the first Black woman to serve on the high court after Whitmer appointed the former state representative in November to replace retiring Justice Bridget McCormack.
 Bolden also administered Whitmer’s oath of office.

 This story corrects that Kyra Harris Bolden was a state representative, not a state senator, in the final paragraph.
+It also corrects an earlier version that stated Gov. Gretchen Whitmer was the first female governor when elected in 2018.

 Joey Cappelletti is a corps member for The Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.